 Rachel Kgama became our executive administrator in July 2015.
 She’s been a member of our staff since 2005.
 A native of Monticello in the Catskills, Rachel attended City College and Cambridge Business School in New York City.
 She is a retired supervisor from General Motors Acceptance Corp. in Syracuse.
 She’s married and has two adult daughters and one grandchild.
 Rachel has been an elder in the Lighthouse of Ministries for 10 years.
 Her hobbies and interests include traveling, movies, especially old black and white movies, books, plants and baking.

 Galyn Murphy-Stanley became our outreach coordinator in March 2015.
 Galyn, a Syracuse native and Nottingham High School graduate, has three degrees from Syracuse University: two bachelor’s, one in fine arts and one in education, and a master’s in special education.
 She does case management for the U.S. Department of Labor.
 Her experience includes being an education fairness advocate with Exceptional Family Resources and a special education teacher in the city school district.
 She is married to George Stanley Jr., MD, obstetrician-gynecologist at the Syracuse Community Health Center.
-They have three children: Aydan, 18, a freshman at Syracuse University; Brynn, 16, a sophomore at Nottingham High School; and Devin, 13, an eighth-grader at Ed Smith.
+They have three children: Aydan, 19, a sophomore at Syracuse University; Brynn, 17, a junior at Nottingham High School; and Devin, 14, a freshman at Nottingham.
 Her hobbies include gardening, volunteering at food pantries and taking a self-defense class with her family.

 Mary Slack joined our staff as office coordinator in October 2016.
 She is certified teaching assistant and has spent 20 years loving and educating children.
 She worked for 12 years for the Dryden Central School District.
 Currently she also words at St. Matthew’s Over the Rainbow Daycare.
 She has three children and two stepchildren.
 She’s been married to her husband, Dale, since 2012.
 Besides enjoying time with her family, she loves motorcycle riding especially at charity events.